NHACP-IF/NHACP-specification/nhacp-specification.md

       Layout of the message is backwards-compatible.
     * Defined the new LIST-DIR and GET-DIR-ENTRY requests and DIR-ENTRY response.
+    * Renamed STORAGE-CLOSE to FILE-CLOSE.
+The semantics of the operation are unchanged.
 * Version 0.0 - Initial version

 The protocol version field in the START-NHACP and NHACP-STARTED messages